damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 ---

-TL; DR: `damo report heatmap` has recently advanced to support modern DAMON features including age tracking, snapshots, page level monitoring, and moniting intervals auto-tuning.
+TL; DR: `damo report heatmap` has recently advanced to support modern DAMON features including age tracking, snapshots, page level monitoring, and monitoring intervals auto-tuning.
+It will help users intuitively understand the monitored access patterns at a glance.

 DAMON in The Past: Full Recording based Monitoring
 --------------------------------------------------

-At the beginning, DAMON was providing only access frequency of each memory region in real time.
-Hence heatmap visualization, which shows the access frequency of each memory area in timeline was the first and one of the best ways to see the access pattern.
+At the beginning, DAMON was providing only the access frequency of each memory region in real time.
+Hence heatmap visualization, which shows the access frequency of each memory area in the timeline was the first and one of the best ways to see the access pattern.
 DAMON user-space tool (`damo`) supported such collections and visualizations of the data via `damo record` and `damo report heatmap`, like below example.